andredarcie/awesome-gtfs/README.md

 * [GTFS-viz](https://github.com/vasile/GTFS-viz) - Converts a GTFS dataset into a SQLite DB + GeoJSONs / KMLs.
 * [onebusaway-gtfs-modules](https://github.com/OneBusAway/onebusaway-gtfs-modules) - A Java-based library for reading, writing, and transforming public transit data in the GTFS format, including database support.
 * [GTFS Ruby](https://github.com/nerdEd/gtfs) - A Ruby wrapper for the General Transit Feed Specification.
 * [GTFS Importer](https://github.com/jvashishtha/GTFSImporter) - Import GTFS data to SQLite for use in iOS and Android apps.
+* [GTFSDB](https://github.com/OpenTransitTools/gtfsdb) - Python code that will load GTFS data into a relational database, and SQLAlchemy ORM bindings to the GTFS tables in the gtfsdb.

 ## Data Viewers